EstefaniaAlfaro/autoencoder_owt_spectral/README.md

 **Once you have the 3D tensor, you can read it in MATLAB to visualize endmembers and abundance maps.
 You can also assess the model using the SAD metrics and RMSE.**

+**To utilize the provided code in Matlab, follow these steps:**

+1. Run samson_abundances_nsae.m to generate abundance maps and compute the RMSE metric.
+Make sure to include all the files provided within the folder.
+2. To show the comparison between the endmembers extracted by our NSAE-SU and those obtained for UnDIP, and CNNAE, execute end_members_comp_samson.m.
+Ensure that you have all the necessary files and resources available before running the code.

 **Finally, the utils folder provides all the .py developed for this publication.**

 **Who do I talk to?**